Square Functions and Variational Estimates for Ritt Operators on $L^1$: The case of

 \section{The case of $T_{\mu}$}

-First we address sufficient conditions under which $T_{\mu}$ is a Ritt operator in $L^1$.
-For $T$ an $L^1-L^{\infty}$ contraction, Blunke \cite{Bl} showed, via a clever interpolation argument, that if $T$ is Ritt on $L^2$, it is also Ritt on $L^p$, $1<p<\infty$.
-The interpolation technique does not extend to the case $p=1$, but the result holds for the specific case of $T_{\mu}$.
-Dungey \cite{Dunn} showed $T_{\mu}$ is Ritt in $L^1$ provided $\mu$ satisfies a set of stronger regularity conditions than BA.
+We begin this section with a brief discussion of sufficient conditions under which $T_{\mu}$ is a Ritt operator on $L^1$.
+For an $L^1-L^{\infty}$ contraction, Blunkck \cite{Bl} showed, via a clever interpolation argument, that if $T$ is Ritt on $L^2$, it is also Ritt on $L^p$, $1<p<\infty$.
+This interpolation technique does not extend to the case $p=1$.
+However, for the special case of $T_{\mu}$, Dungey \cite{Dunn} showed $T_{\mu}$ is Ritt on $L^1$ provided $\mu$ satisfies a set of stronger regularity conditions than BA.